 While CCCM and INGC continue to manage sites, it is important to acknowledge that these resettlement neighborhoods are not camps – they are permanent resettlement locations meant to become thriving cities.
 CCCM actors continue to play a crucial site management role during this transition phase, however we plan to hand over site management to communities, authorities, and development partners in 2019/early 2020 (additional details on the exit plan are below).

+CCCM working group in Pemba, is managing three sites (one resettlement site in Nampula and two transitional centres in Cabo Delgado province).
+The three sites host 1,964 individuals and 409 families.